[Weekends are for non-magic posts.]

 Take an improv class.

-If you're within 100 miles of even a smallish city you should be able to find an improv class.
+If you're anywhere near even a medium-sized city, you should be able to find an improv class.
 Go sign up for one.

 "But I don't want to be a comedian."